Mental Health & Wellness Resources

 CareSolace is an online resource meant to assist individuals with finding local counseling-related services.
 To use CareSolace, individuals answer ten basic questions in order to receive an extensive list of referrals to applicable care providers.

 CareSolace takes into account all types of private insurance, as well as Medi-Cal, Medicaid, and Medicare when generating lists of referrals.
 If uninsured, CareSolace will also identify nearby care providers that allow individuals to pay out-of-pocket for services.
 CareSolace is available for use by FVSD students, families, and staff at no cost.
-Please note, this service is an optional resource available by choice and is not mandatory in any way.
+Please note that this service is an optional resource available by choice and is not mandatory in any way.
 CareSolace does not require a user's name, address, phone number, or date of birth.
 Please use this link to reach out to CareSolace.

 Middle School Counselors